Applicability: | Sirdar/WATG/Rowan/Tilsatec/DMC/Anchor |

 Our supply chain includes cotton vendors, yarn vendors, accessories vendors, freight providers, warehouse providers, IT equipment and sundry suppliers whilst our clients include retailers, distributors and on line customers.

-Over the last 2 years, the Group has been undertaking a review of all vendors, looking at consolidation, taking into consideration social responsibility policies and implementing a “Responsible Sourcing Agreement” where Suppliers are required:
+The Group continues to review all vendors, looking at consolidation, taking into consideration social responsibility policies and implementing a “Responsible Sourcing Agreement” where Suppliers are required:

 - to comply with all applicable local laws and regulations